 3-6 dot points that summarise the key findings and considerations that informed this guideline.

-Please review all listed sources on the evidence table and consider removing any that are no longer relevant or sources which have been superseded more up to date evidence.
+Please review all listed sources on the evidence table and consider removing any that are no longer relevant or sources which have been superseded by more up to date evidence.

 Example